kristian-lange-tw/JATOS_docs_v3/pages/Contact-us.md

 JATOS is under active development, so please do get in touch to ask questions, suggest enhancements and report bugs.
 We really appreciate any contributions.

+We also conduct workshops: If you want us to give a lecture or workshop about JATOS and/or online studies in general contact us via email.

 ### GitHub issues

 If you would like to report a bug or suggest a new feature that could improve JATOS, you could write a [GitHub issue](https://github.com/JATOS/JATOS/issues).